Motivesoft/vscode-weather-status/README.md

 If the weather service becomes permanently unavailable to this extension, an alternative may be implemented or this extension will be deprecated.

 The configuration settings for location and information to display are not validated by this extension as they are provided, and validated, by the weather service itself.

+If, for any reason, the call to the weather service fails, whether it is because the service is temporarily unavailable or the configuration settings are invalid, then the display will change to 'n/a' and the tooltip will display any error message obtained.

 ## Release Notes